fullcode100/java-toolkit/README.md

-This harness allows you to write integration tests based on Junit to check that specific messages are emitted, or that some messages like ExecutionError messages are NOT emitted, as a reponse to one or more incoming messages on the event bus
+This harness allows you to write integration tests based on Junit to check that specific messages are emitted, or that some messages like ExecutionError messages are NOT emitted, as a response to one or more incoming messages on the event bus